 :: after discussion, Founder calls Investor to discuss ::

 Investor: Your lawyer is being paranoid.
 There’s no way we’d do that.
 We’re all aligned here.

 When the Company becomes more valuable, X, Y, or Z ends up happening.

 Paranoid?
 No, Experienced.

 Why do good startup lawyers see red flags where founders just see corner cases holding up deals?
 The answer is simple, and it’s not risk-tolerance.
 It’s volume.
 This is often the founders’ first VC deal, or at least they’ve never dealt with a fall-out with investors or business partners.
 This likely isn’t even the lawyer’s 50th rodeo.
 The lawyer knows that contracts are drafted during the honeymoon, but enforced during the divorce.
 And holes in contracts have a way of getting bigger when there’s 7+ figures ($) waiting to be pushed through them.

-Granted, there are a lot of lawyers who, because of the billable hour (or their own personality issues), do in fact make mountains out of molehills.
+Granted, there are a lot of lawyers who do in fact make mountains out of molehills.
 See ‘When it’s time for your startup lawyer to shut up.‘ But that doesn’t mean that a good lawyer will simply gloss over all issues to keep the business parties happy.
 Founders need to be prepared when experienced negotiators push the “let’s just get this closed, we’re all aligned here” button to discredit a lawyer’s advice.
 It’s an old-school tactic.

 Good Cop, Bad Cop.

 So my advice to founders stuck in this scenario is to go with another oldie-but-goodie: good cop, bad cop.
 In other words, ask, but blame your lawyer.
 It goes something like this:

 Investor: Your lawyer is being paranoid.
 There’s no way we’d do that.
 We’re all aligned here. (replay)